oVirt/ovirt-site/source/community/get-involved/wiki-rules-and-etiquette.md

 ## Deleting Pages

-Wiki pages that are no longer needed can be tagged for deletion by adding {{Delete|Reason}} to the beginning of the page, this gives Wiki Administrators the ability to ensure that important or archivable content is not lost.
+Wiki pages that are no longer needed can be tagged for deletion by adding {% raw %}{{Delete|Reason}}{% endraw %} to the beginning of the page, this gives Wiki Administrators the ability to ensure that important or archivable content is not lost.

 ## Sign your attachments